 Yet another expensive option from the Mercedes Benz camp, this is an SUV option that offers up both luxury and comfort.
 They really focused on quality in this instance, which applies when it comes to both the exterior and interior.
 The exterior is strong and assertive, but sleek; while the interior is luxurious and spacious.
-The only problem with this model is that the fuel consumption rating is lacking, only bringing in 19 mpg city and 25 mpg highway; it’s still better when compared to some of the other SUV options you’ll find.
+This is also one of the more powerful SUVs on the list, offering up to 577 horsepower.
+Acceleration won’t be an issue, and the fuel economy is surprisingly good considering the size of the car and the engine power.

 The size of this 7-passenger SUV is what draws a lot of buyers in, which means that there’s always going to be enough room for your passengers.
 The exterior design of this SUV was re-worked, in order to ensure that there wasn’t a boxy look to it any longer.
 The interior is much higher in quality, but it can be a bit hard to maneuver around with.
 With that being said, fuel efficiency is decent; you can expect 19 mpg city and 27 mpg highway (with 6 cylinders and a 3.5l engine, with 280 horsepower).

 If you want to get the pilot fitted for seven passengers, you’ll have to move up to the Elite trim and get yourself second-row bucket seats.
 It raises the price tag up to about $47K, but it also comes with some added goodies.